pdxosgeo/pdxbldgimport/data_to_import/Import_Tasks.md

-To participate in the import:
+To participate in the import please:
+- select a file below that has not yet been reviewed / imported
-- please update this page to indicate which quarter section file you are working on (please include you name).
+- update this page to indicate which quarter section file you are working on (include you name).
 - Make sure you are using an "_imports" OSM account
 - carefully review the contents of the file against existing OSM data.
 - When you commit the changeset, please add a changeset comment something like: